Luc Vanrell: The story behind the discovery of Antoine de Saint-Exupéry’s P-38 “Lightning”

 Its strategic importance during the Second World War was great, therefore there are many wrecks at sea, for those who can recognize them.

-I was able to discover several wrecks of aircraft and ships of this period.
+I was able to discover several wrecks of aircraft and ships from this period.

 What were your thoughts when you learned that it is the aircraft of Saint-Exupéry, what were your feelings?